DrCopyPaste/RecNForget/Help/Features/Click_Button_To_Rename_Selected_File.md

-You can rename the currently selected file by clicking the pencil button next to the selected file in the main window.
+You can rename the currently selected file by clicking the selected file name itself in the main window.

+NOTE: To do this you need to have the selected file control enabled (Context Menu-> 'Show Selected File Control')